docs/cli-reference.md

 ๐Ÿค randal โ€” agent harness v0.2

-๐ŸŽฌ Two Modes
+๐ŸŽฌ Modes

 All other commands (send, status, jobs, stop, context, resume, memory) communicate with a running daemon via HTTP.